Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Recommender System and Computational Advertising.md

 What is the role deep learning plays in recommender system?
 At one hand, deep learning helps to match the user and items based on the history of their interactions such as `deep matching` and `deep collaborative learning`.
 In mathematics, it is a function that evaluates the how likely the user would interact with the items in some context: $f(X_U, X_I, X_C)$ where $X_U, X_I, X_C$ is the features of user, item and context, respectively.
-At another hand, deep learning leads a role as one represenation methods to embbed high diemensional sparse data into semantics space.
+At another hand, deep learning leads a role as one representation methods to embedded high dimensional sparse data into semantics space.

 * [A review on deep learning for recommender systems: challenges and remedies](https://daiwk.github.io/assets/Batmaz2018_Article_AReviewOnDeepLearningForRecomm.pdf)
 * [Deep Learning Recommendation Model for Personalization and Recommendation Systems](https://github.com/facebookresearch/dlrm)